Contrast and Color Accessibility

 Evaluating Contrast and Color Use

 This article outlines tools and techniques that can be used to evaluate contrast and color use.
-Before beginning evaluation, please review the previous page on understanding WCAG 2 contrast and color requirements.
+Before beginning evaluation, make sure you are familiar with WCAG 2 contrast and color requirements.

 There are several tools to help you evaluate contrast, each with its own strengths and weaknesses.
 This page will cover the following tools: